jotaajunior/adonis-rabbit/README.md

 message.jsonContent
 ```

-If the message is expected to be in JSON format, then you can use `message.jsonContent` to get the message parsed as an objerct.
+If the message is expected to be in JSON format, then you can use `message.jsonContent` to get the message parsed as an object.

 #### `fields`